lauraxxsantos/Portfolio_LauraSantos/critique-by-design.md

 _Include and describe your final solution here.
 It's also a good idea to summarize your thoughts on the process overall.
 When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._

+Though it was sad to put my GIS skills back in the toolbox, it is always a good thing to challenge yourself !

+I imported the data into Tablaeu, filtered by South American countries and added the metrics on flooding.

+Choosing a line chart type:
+I was at first thining about a horizontal line graph but the below graphic was suggested by Tablaeu.
+A heartbeat line graph was mentioned by Professor Goranson.
+I believe this is hearbeat line graph.
+I think this graph works well with the displaying multiple metrics for many countries.
+The hearbeat line graph also makes this topic urgent.

+Choosing color:
+I initially was going to make the lines blue to resemble water since this chart is about floods.
+I think it could work well but I decided to make the lines red to create more urgency around the matter.

+Choosing font:
+I chose a sans-serif font to keep the chart more modern.
+I also think that sans-serif is an important addition to give the visual a serious tone.

 Critiquing My Makeover:
 I'm new to Tablaeu, I have yet to discover its full potential.
-Given that I am developing mt Tablaeu skills there are many things that I would do to adj
+Given that I am developing my Tablaeu skills there are many things that I would add and change to the chart.
+1. Make it clear that every metric X-axis is numbered differently.
+100s, 1000s, 100,000s, and millions.
+2. Change the font of the country names
+3. Try a horizontal heartbeat line
+4. Make the markers bigger so it was easier to see where each country is at for each metric
+5. If the below isn't possible, see how the country names at each metric looks like.
+But hat might be to repetitive.

+Although I think the graphic is violating some rules we have learned in the course I was excited to challenge myself.
+I enjoyed adjust a chart type that wasn't a bar chart or a map.

 <div class='tableauPlaceholder' id='viz1726628267003' style='position: relative'><noscript><a href='#'><img alt='The Toll of Flooding on South American Economies and Communities 2010 - 2020 ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Na&#47;NaturalDisasters-LineChart&#47;EffectsofFloodLineChart&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='NaturalDisasters-LineChart&#47;EffectsofFloodLineChart' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Na&#47;NaturalDisasters-LineChart&#47;EffectsofFloodLineChart&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>                <script type='text/javascript'>